-- A. The provisions of Section 9172.21 shall apply for all modifications or extensions requested for oil and gas operations. - B. Any oil and gas operation in existence and lawfully operating when this ordinance becomes effective, that does not have a CUP or development agreement for the operation shall be required to comply with this ordinance for any new development at the existing oil and gas site that would require a permit, a CUP or a development agreement.
+- A. The provisions of Section 9172.21 shall apply for all modifications or extensions requested for petroleum operations. - B. Any petroleum operation in existence and lawfully operating when this ordinance becomes effective, that does not have a CUP or DA for the operation, shall be subject to all of the requirements of this ordinance for any new development or modification of use at the existing facility that requires the issuance of a permit by the City.

-9507.5 Change of Ownership/Operators Criteria
+9507,5 Change of Ownership Criteria